rabbitmq/rabbitmq-website/site/tutorials/amqp-concepts.md

 A direct exchange delivers messages to queues based on the message routing key.
-A direct exchange is ideal for the unicast routing of messages (although they can be used for multicast routing as well).
+A direct exchange is ideal for the unicast routing of messages.
+They can be used for multicast routing as well.

 Here is how it works:

  * A queue binds to the exchange with a routing key K
  * When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R

-Direct exchanges are often used to distribute tasks between multiple workers (instances of the same application) in a round robin manner.
-When doing so, it is important to understand that, in AMQP 0-9-1, messages are load balanced between consumers and not between queues.
+ * If multiple queues are bound to a direct exchange with the same routing key K, the exchange will route the message to all queues for which K = R

 A direct exchange can be represented graphically as follows: